 Finding Cheap Flight Tickets

 Get Over The Myths

 Okay, before we start, let’s clear out the most common myths about finding cheap flights.
-After travelling for over 2 years now, and booking all the flights by myself, I’ve learned that it is NOT cheaper to buy airfare on a Tuesday, there is NO evidence that booking your flight 40 days in advance will assure a better price, neither going incognito will lead to sure-shot deals.
+After travelling for over 2 years now, and booking dozens of flights by myself, I’ve learned that it is NOT cheaper to buy airfare on a Tuesday, and there is NO evidence that booking your flight 40 days in advance will assure a better price.
+Neither going incognito will lead to a sure-shot deal.

 In short, there is NO exact date or specific time period in which to book your airfare.
 Sometimes you can find the cheapest deal for tomorrow, and sometimes, for after a month!

 Start with Google Flights or Kayak: The First Step

 I remember during my initial days, I always used websites like Ibibo or SkyScanner or FareCompare, as my preferred budget airfare tools to find the cheapest deal available.
 Though I always found them good and a reliable source, and I still use them today, they’re perhaps not good as a platform, to start with.
 Why?
 Because none of them offer you a calendar where you can compare fares for as far as a period of next 2 months, all in one sight – something that Google Flights or Kayak offers.

 Speaking of my personal choice, I always start with Google Flights because I find it the easiest option to quickly skim through different permutations and combinations of dates, flight careers and destinations.
 In just a few minutes you get a rough idea about three main factors that are more likely to provide you with a cheaper deal: which destination, on what date and by which flight-carrier.